 It was a turning point.
 For the first time the press witnessed the tactics of the mobile sector.
-It was visible.
+The aggression was visible.
 They scored a home goal when they hit Beatrice with a fresh egg.
-Throwing eggs at women old enough to be their grandmother made them look like bullies.
+Throwing eggs at women old enough to be their grandmother who spent her life saving animals made them look like bullies.

 In May 2016 we had a weekend Coastal Group Gathering near Stirling where many of the people who were ‘shaking the tree’ around the coast of Scotland gathered to unite voices and connect with kindred spirits.

-Sea Change members particularly connected with Coast, Fair Isles, SSSi (James Merryweather) and The Small Isles as well as Caroline Younger’s group from Craignish in Argyll.
+Sea Change members particularly connected with Coast members, The Fair Isles, SSSi (James Merryweather and Eilean) and The Small Isles as well as Caroline Younger’s group from Craignish in Argyll.

 It was fun too, with lots of musicians amongst the group.
 Inge Thomson from Fair Isle’s with Songs of the Sea ….Rib Gibson MSP even sung a rousing Native rebel song about Geronimo on Guitar.